mtceballos/SIRENAdoc/SIRENA.rst

 * :option:`mode`: should be set to **0** if tool is used for library creation
 * :option:`PulseLength`:  length of the pulses to create the pulse templates.
 If the pulse length used to create the noise is larger that this value, noise will be decimated accordingly when used to pre-calculate the optimal filters or the covariance matrices.
 If it is shorter, an error will be raised.
+* :option:`largeFilter`:  length of the longest fixed filter
 * :option:`monoenergy`: the monochromatic energy of the calibration pulses used to create the current row in the library
 * :option:`scaleFactor`, :option:`samplesUp` and :option:`nSgms`: parameters involved in the pulse detection process.